 In response to the sudden death, Amy Yasbeck, Ritter’s widow, set up The John Ritter Foundation to help spread awareness of aortic dissections, and promote preventive care to ensure those at risk receive the care that they need.

 In 2009, professional wrestling star and celebrity Hulk Hogan suffered a serious injury to his back that jeopardized his wrestling career.
-According to him, he was met with conflicting information from numerous professionals; several spine surgeons recommended spinal surgery to continue his career, while physicians at a Florida-based spine institute claimed that spinal surgery would effective end
+According to him, he was met with conflicting information from numerous professionals; several spine surgeons recommended spinal surgery to continue his career, while physicians at a Florida-based spine institute claimed that spinal surgery would effectively end his career.

-Hogan filed a medical malpractice lawsuit with several physicians and clinics, including a Florida-based spine center and a surgery center, seeking $50 million in loss of past and future earnings.
+Hogan claimed that he underwent multiple endoscopic surgeries that further destabilized his ailing back.
+He filed a medical malpractice lawsuit with several physicians and clinics, including a the spine center and a surgery center, seeking $50 million in loss of past and future earnings.

 Jesica Santillan was a Mexican national who was smuggled into the country illegally by her parents in search for treatment of her condition.
 At age 12, she discovered that she suffered from cardiomyopathy, a condition resulting in a weakened, enlarged heart and poorly-functioning lungs.

 At age 17, they raised enough funds for a heart and lung transplant at the prestigious Duke University Hospital.
 However, in the middle of the transplant, doctors discovered that Jesica’s blood type, type-O, did not match the type of the organs, type A. As a result, Jesica’s body rejected the transplant almost immediately, putting her in a coma as a result.